-NCTC ASSOCIATE OF ARTS (AA) GENERAL STUDIES DEGREE

-SUGGESTED PATHWAY FOR ENGLISH MAJORS (NON-TEACHER CERTIFICATION)
+NCTC ASSOCIATE OF ARTS (AA) GENERAL STUDIES DEGREE SUGGESTED PATHWAY FOR ENGLISH MAJORS

+The following is a recommended sequence of courses for students intending on majoring in an English field at a Texas public university.
 The Associate of Arts (AA) General Studies degree is designed to transfer into a bachelor's degree at a four-year public university in the state of Texas.
-The transfer university is the final authority on determining if all the courses within the NCTC Associate of Arts degree are transferable and applicable for an intended major, so students should consult with an advisor at the university level regarding all coursework to be completed at NCTC.
-The following is a recommended sequence of courses for students intending on majoring in English (without Teacher Certification) at a Texas public university.
+The transfer university is the final authority on determining if all the courses within the NCTC Associate of Arts degree are transferable and applicable for an intended major, so students should consult with an advisor at the university level regarding all coursework to be completed at North Central Texas College.

 Students placing at college preparatory levels will have additional courses to complete before taking eligible college-level courses in this sequence, and some courses may have pre-requisites; please check the course descriptions in the NCTC catalog.
-The amount of courses taken each semester can also be adjusted as several core classes are offered during Summer and Mini-mesters; this sequence only takes into account Fall and Spring semesters.
+The number of courses taken each semester can also be adjusted as several core classes are offered during Summer and Mini-mesters; this sequence only takes into account Fall and Spring semesters.
 Depending on how many credit hours you have already attempted, all courses on this pathway may not be eligible for Financial Aid through NCTC.

-FIRST SEMESTER CREDIT HOURS

-ENGL 1301 Composition I 3

-HIST 1301 U.S. History I ( up to 1865 ) 3

-EDUC/PSYC 1300 Learning Frameworks 3

-MATH Core MATH 1332-Contemporary Math 3

-SOCIAL/BEHAV Core SPCH 1318-Interpersonal Comm. or other Social Science core 3

-15

-SECOND SEMESTER

-2 nd ENGL Core ENGL 1302-Composition II 3

-HIST 1302 U.S. History II (1865 to present) 3

-LANG/PHIL/CULTURE Core HUMA 1301-Intro. to Humanities or other Lang/Phil/Culture core 3

-1st LAB SCIENCE Core BIOL 1408 or 2406, CHEM 1406 or PHYS 1415, ASTR 1403 or 1404, 4

-GEOL 1401 or 1402, or HORT 1401 (options for non-Science majors)

-ARTS Core DRAM 1310-Intro. to Theater or other Creative Arts core 3

-16

-THIRD SEMESTER

-GOVT 2305 American National Government 3

-2 nd LAB SCIENCE Core BIOL 1408 or 2406, CHEM 1406 or PHYS 1415, ASTR 1403 or 1404, 4

-GEOL 1401 or 1402, or HORT 1401 (options for non-Science majors)

-Elective ENGL 2327-American Lit.
-I 3

-Elective ENGL 2322-British Lit.
-I 3

-Elective ENGL 2332-World Lit.
-I or Foreign Language I (if required) 3-4

-16- 17

-FOURTH SEMESTER

-GOVT 2306 Texas Government 3

-SPCH 1315 or 1321 Public Speaking or Business and Professional Speech 3

-Elective ENGL 2328-American Lit.
-II 3

-Elective ENGL 2323-British Lit.
-II 3

-Elective ENGL 2333-World Lit.
-II or Foreign Language II (if required) 3-4

-15- 16

-Total Credit Hours 62-64
+FIRST SEMESTER CREDIT HOURS ENGL 1301 Composition I 3 HIST 1301 U.S. History I (up to 1865) 3 EDUC 1300 Learning Frameworks 3 MATH Core MATH 1332-Contemporary Math or other Math core 3 SOCIAL/BEHAV Core SPCH 1318-Interpersonal Comm. or other Social Science core 3 200 or day 2020 med personal committee of the social schedule core = 15 SECOND SEMESTER ENGL 1302 Composition II 3 HIST 1302 or 2301 U.S. History II (1865 to present) or Texas History 3 LANG/PHIL/CULTURE Core HUMA 1301-Intro. to Humanities or other Lang/Phil/Culture core 3 1st LAB SCIENCE Core BIOL 1408 or 2406, CHEM 1406 or PHYS 1415, ASTR 1403 or 1404, 4 1 LAB SCIENCE COTC GEOL 1401 or 1402, or HORT 1401 (options for non-Science majors) 7 ARTS Core DRAM 1310-Intro. to Theater or other Creative Arts core 3 ANTS COIC DIAW 1310 Intro. to medici of other creative arts core 3 16 THIRD SEMESTER 10 GOVT 2305 American National Government 3 2 nd LAB SCIENCE Core BIOL 1408 or 2406, CHEM 1406 or PHYS 1415, ASTR 1403 or 1404, 4 2 DAD SCIENCE COIC GEOL 1401 or 1402, or HORT 1401 (options for non-Science majors) 7 Elective ENGL 2332-World Lit.
+I 3 Elective ENGL 2322-British Lit.
+I 3 Elective ENGL 2327-American Lit.
+I or Foreign Language I 3-4 Licetive ENGL 2327 American Etc. For Foreign Language 1 3 4 16-17 FOURTH SEMESTER 10-17 GOVT 2306 Texas Government 3 SPCH 1311, 1315 or 1321 Intro. to Communication, Public Speaking, or Business and Prof. Speech 3 Elective ENGL 2333-World Lit.
+II 3 Elective ENGL 2323-World Lit.
+II 3 Elective ENGL 2328-American Lit.
+II or Foreign Language II 3-4 LICCUVE LINGL 2020-AMERICAN LIGHTOF FOREIGN LANGUAGE II 3-4 15-16 13-10 To tal Credit Hours 62-64

-\Consult with your intended transfer university AND an advisor at NCTC to determine which courses would satisfy both elective and core requirements for your major, and also how many credit hours beyond the 60 hours required for an AA degree are transferable.
+Consult with your intended transfer university AND an advisor at NCTC to determine which courses would satisfy both elective and core requirements for your major, and also how many credit hours beyond the 60 hours required for an AA degree are transferable.
 Some universities may require 12-14 hours of a Foreign Language for Bachelor of Arts majors, or proven language proficiency through credits earned by CLEP testing.